Committees of Council

 - - appointed

 Regulatory– Reviews and accredits teacher education programs at Ontario faculties of education.
+Sets policy direction for the accreditation of additional qualification courses including principal and supervisory officer qualification programs.

 Regulatory– Considers and rules on appeals about accreditation of teacher education programs and courses.